IntelexTechnologies/api-docs/source/includes/acts/post_api.md

-attributeTypeId  | attributeTypeId accepts the numbers as input equipmentAttribute  | equipmentAttribute accepts the string data as input dataLockTypeId | dataLockTypeId accepts the numbers as input lastModifiedDate  | lastModifiedDate is given in a date and time format externalIdentifier  | externalIdentifier accepts the string data as input comments  | comments accepts the string data as input
+attributeTypeId  | attributeTypeId accepts the numbers as input equipmentAttribute  | equipmentAttribute accepts the string data as input dataLockTypeId | dataLockTypeId accepts the numbers as input externalIdentifier  | externalIdentifier accepts the string data as input comments  | comments accepts the string data as input